-The latest version of the book is P2.0, released 20 days ago.
+The latest version of the book is P2.0, released about 1 month ago.
 If you've bought a PDF of the book and would like to update it to this version (for free), visit your home page.

 By default this page displays the errata for the latest version of the book.
 If you have a previous version, select it here:

 If you've found a new error, please submit it.

 Ctrl-b means “press the Ctrl and b keys simultaneously.”